 European Trip Insurance

-Travel insurance is more important now than ever!
-Not only can it cover lost luggage and trip delays, but it can come in handy if you get ill or injured abroad.
-If you haven’t already obtained travel insurance for your trip to Europe, travel protected with World Nomads.
+Travel insurance may cover lost luggage and trip delays, as well as illness or injured abroad.
+If you haven’t already obtained travel insurance for your trip to Europe, consider traveling protected with World Nomads.

 Looking for more travel planning tips?
 Check out our detailed Guide to Planning a European Vacation and then head over to our Travel Planning page for our complete packing tips and other travel resources!